 Best Treatments for Older Dog Back Legs Collapsing

 Every type of K9 problem requires a different treatment plan.
 Depending on your dog’s diagnosis, treatment options vary with the emphasis being on addressing the root cause and severity of the issue.

 Particularly for older dogs, surgery is often not an option, so dog owners are opting for alternative ways to treat their older dogs back legs collapsing issue.

-- Medications – Caring for your aging dog with medications (OTC or prescription NSAIDS), or nutritional supplements like glucosamine can prevent any further joint deterioration and relieve unnecessary pain.
-Natural plant based oils containing CBD from hemp oil have also been shown to be helpful in managing the underlying condition causing pain and inflammation.
+Caring for your aging dog with medications (OTC or prescription NSAIDS), or nutritional supplements like glucosamine for dogs can prevent any further joint deterioration and relieve unnecessary pain.
+Natural plant-based oils containing CBD from hemp oil have also been shown to be helpful in managing the underlying condition causing pain and inflammation.

-- Massage / Physical Rehabilitation – Massages help ease pain and keep circulation up.
+Massages help ease pain and keep circulation up.
 And light physical ‘range-of-motion’ exercises help with stiffness, pain and prevent your dog’s muscles from atrophying.
-Daily scheuled massage time is also a great way to stay emotionaly connected with your dog if other activities are now limited.
+Daily scheduled massage time is also a great way to stay emotionally connected with your dog if other activities are now limited.

 In these situations, you can make things easier for your dog by doing things like:

 - Placing dog ramps and special doggie stairs in ingress and egress pathways,

 - Add a dog-lifting-aid or other mobility carriers help support your dog’s abdominal and hip areas while moving around,

 - Install inexpensive carpet ‘runner’s (and use non-slick soft socks or doggie booties) to reduce the chances of slipping and sliding on the floor.
 Make sure to place them wherever your dog frequently walks inside as well as outdoor patios.